Meningococcal disease

 Booster doses

-Healthy people who have completed a primary course of MenACWY vaccine do not need booster doses.
-However, booster doses of MenACWY vaccines are needed for certain special risk groups and travellers.
-See People with medical conditions that increase their risk of invasive meningococcal disease and Travellers.
+- MenACWY — regular booster doses for certain special risk groups.
+See People with medical conditions that increase their risk of invasive meningococcal disease, Travellers and Laboratory workers

 'Special risk groups' include people with a specified medical condition associated with an increased risk of invasive meningococcal disease (see List.
 Specified medical conditions associated with increased risk of invasive meningococcal disease), laboratory workers at occupational risk of exposure to Neisseria meningitidis, and people aged 15–24 years who live in close quarters (such as new military recruits and students living in residential accommodation) or who are current smokers.